org-cloudbees-dragan/traditional-ha/README.md

 * Clone this repository
 * Optional: Add a CloudBees Wildcard License to avoid the license screen.
   * If you don't add a license now, you can request a trial license later in the Operations Center welcome screen
+  * If you have a CloudBees wildcard license, create the following files and add the licence certificate and key there
+    * `secrets/cb-wildcard-license.cert`  The license certificate
+    * `secrets/cb-wildcard-license.key`   The license key
-  * Add the license key and cert to these files  [secrets/cb-wildcard-license.cert](secrets/cb-wildcard-license.cert) and  [secrets/cb-wildcard-license.key](secrets/cb-wildcard-license.key).
-CasC will read these files and apply for the license during the startup
+    * CasC will read these files and apply for the license during the startup
+* Optional:
+  * if you want to use your Browser on docker host, follow these instructions:  [Use your Browser on your docker host](#Option2_Use_your_browser_on_your_docker_host)
 * Run `up.sh`
   * The related containers will start now.
 This might take some minutes because the required containers get pulled the first time to your docker host
   * All the configurations required by HA/HS are already set up
 * Browser access to the Operations Center
   * When Docker Compose is fully up, you will be redirected to your browser.
-Two tabs in your personal browser will be opened:
-    * One tab with http://localhost:3000 (browser ina box)
-    * One tab with direct access to http://oc.ha
-    * You can decide in which one you want to continue
     * Option1: Use a Browser in a box
       * This option doesn't require changes on your host in `/etc/hosts`
       * See for details: [Join the containerized browser in a Box](#Option1_Join_the_containerized_browser_in_a_Box)